tekumara/notes/metals.md

 ## Linking and running Scala Native projects

-Bloop doesn't support running Scala Native projects. `Metals: run main class in the current file` or clicking the run code lens with throw:
+Bloop doesn't support running Scala Native projects. `Metals: run main class in the current file` or clicking the run code lens will throw:

 ```
 Caused by: scala.meta.internal.metals.MetalsBspException: BSP connection failed in the attempt to get: DebugSessionAddress.
 Unsupported platform: Native